awslabs/aws-fpga-app-notes/reInvent17_Developer_Workshop/IDCT_Lab.md

 * Generates a \<timestamp\>_afi_id.txt which contains the FPGA Image Identifier (or AFI ID) and Global FPGA Image Identifier (or AGFI ID) of the generated AFI
 * Creates the *.awsxclbin AWS FPGA binary file which is read by the host application to determine which AFI should be loaded in the FPGA.

-These steps would take too long to complete during this tutorial, therefore a precompiled FPGA binary is used to continue this lab and execute on F1.
+These steps would take too long to complete during this tutorial, therefore a precompiled FPGA binary is used to continue this workshop and execute on F1.

 ### Executing on F1